-Planned costs for 2019 were originally presented to the Standing Committee on Public Accounts in the 2019 Business and Financial Plan.
-The 2019 planned costs shown on this schedule are restated to reflect the ministry reorganization in February 2018 and changes to ministerial responsibilities as presented in the 2020 Business and Financial Plan.
+Planned costs for 2020 were originally presented to the Standing Committee on Public Accounts in the 2020 Business and Financial Plan.

 Actual Costs per government agency shown on the schedule are the sum of actual direct costs related to relevant audits plus the product of actual time (hours) spent by employees multiplied by cost-per-hour.